rwaples/Copenhagen/Files/preparation.md

 NGSDIST=$NGSTOOLS/ngsDist
 NGSADMIX=/data/data/Software/NGSadmix/NGSadmix
 FASTME=/data/data/Software/fastme-2.1.4/src/fastme
+MS=/data/data/Software/msdir/ms
+SS=/data/data/Software/selscan/bin/linux
 ```
 However, these paths have been sym-linked to your /usr/bin so they can be called by simply typing their name, e.g. `angsd`.

-Then link all the Data and sequences.
+You also need to provide the location of data and sequences:
 ```
 DATA=/data/data/tmp/Copenhagen/Data
 REF=$DATA/ref.fa.gz
-ANC=$ANC/anc.fa.gz
+ANC=$DATA/anc.fa.gz
 ```